pguimaraes99/panelstat/README.md

 ## Acknowledgments

-This package benefited from many comments by Marta Silva and Emma Zhao.
+This package benefited from many comments by Marta Silva and Emma Zhao and other users.